msayson/msayson.github.io/_posts/2017-03-07-hash-functions-for-cryptography-vs-lookup.markdown

 ### SHA-2: The current standard
 [SHA-2](https://en.wikipedia.org/wiki/SHA-2) is a general-purpose hashing algorithm that can be set to different hash space sizes.
 It's currently irreversible in practice and collision-resistant, as well as very efficient.

-SHA-256 and SHA-512 are the common names for SHA-2 when set to use 256 or 512 bits for its hashes.
-They are much stronger than older hash functions such as SHA-1 and MD5, and still fast at computing hashes.
+SHA-256 and SHA-512 are the common names for SHA-2 when set to use 256- or 512-bit hashes.
+They're much stronger than older hash functions such as SHA-1 and MD5, and are still fast.
 Both are considered "unbreakable" until proven otherwise, and SHA-256 is likely enough for many applications.

 ### SHA-3: A back-up standard
 [SHA-3](https://en.wikipedia.org/wiki/SHA-3) has its own SHA3-256, SHA3-512, etc, variants and was published as the next-generation standard in 2015 but isn't yet supported by all devices and services.